sisIFU/Speed_Reading/README.md

 ### Comparion between way of reading

 * Electronics Versus Paper
-...

 "I'm not convinced there's really a neurological difference per se between electronic and paper documents"

 * Aduio versus slient reading

-..."Setting political correctness aside, however, it's probably true that if you really want to absorb the multiple meanings, and you're only going to do this once, reading is better."
+"Setting political correctness aside, however, it's probably true that if you really want to absorb the multiple meanings, and you're only going to do this once, reading is better."

 ### Evidence about reading speed limits
 * How our eyes work when we're reading?
 ...
-Read Keith Rayner's[Eye Movements and Information Processing during Reading](https://github.com/sisIFU/Speed_Reading/blob/master/Books/Ralph%20Radach%20Eye%20Movements%20and%20Information%20Processing%20during%20Reading.pdf) to get a comprehensive look at it.
+Read Keith Rayner's [Eye Movements and Information Processing during Reading](https://github.com/sisIFU/Speed_Reading/blob/master/Books/Ralph%20Radach%20Eye%20Movements%20and%20Information%20Processing%20during%20Reading.pdf) to get a comprehensive look at it.

 * Cognitive factor limit reading rate with RSVP method: [check this article](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0153786)